dimjimitris/ECRYPT_Project_V5/README.md

 - Verification: Verification isn't anything special.
 We compute `x^2` and `c = hash of (message + u)` and compare the two modulo `n`, where `n` is the public key.

 The safety of this signature system lies with the fact that solving `x^2 = c mod n` when the factorization of `n` is not known is equivalent to integer factorization of `n` which is a hard problem.

+## Libraries
+We make use of `sympy` and `hashlib`. `hashlib` is simply used to get a hash function for our messages (which is another project topic thus was not implemented specifically for this project) and `sympy` is used to generate random prime numbers in the key generation part of our algorithm.
+There are many ways to implement such a generator and some of them have varying complexity, which seems outside the scope of this project.
+We focus only on the Rabin Digital Signature Scheme.

+## Testing
+The Rabin Digital Signature Scheme depends on the random string `u` appended to the `message` and the hash function used.
+I could not find any test vectors for this thus testing happens in the following way: a key is generated -> message is signed using the key -> message is verified.

+Our algorithm can be tested as follows:
+- `test.py` file contains a lot of messages (more than 7).
+We generate a private and public key and test all messages using these keys.
+We repeat this process 10 times (`test_sign_and_verify()`).
+- `tests_with_output.py` tests some messages and output the keys, signatures and verification results in the console.
+- `rabin_signature.py` when executed simply takes a message as input from the console.
+Then creates a private/public key, sings the message and verifies.
+All this behaviour is tracked on the console output.

 ## References
 For more information about the Rabin digital signature algorithm, refer to the following resources: